Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Mindwitness.md

 - "desc": "The mindwitness makes one Bite attack and one Tentacles attack, or it uses\
     \ Eye Ray three times."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+5 (+5) to hit, reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+Hit: 16 (4d6\
-    \ Hit: dice:4d6 + 2|text(16) (4d6 + 2) piercing damage."
+    \ + 2) piercing damage."
   "name": "Bite"
-- "desc": "Melee Weapon Attack: dice: d20+5 (+5) to hit, reach 10 ft., one creature.\
+- "desc": "Melee Weapon Attack: +5 to hit, reach 10 ft., one creature.
+Hit: 20\
-    \ Hit: dice:4d8 + 2|text(20) (4d8 + 2) psychic damage.
-If the target is\
-    \ Large or smaller, it is [[/5.
+    \ (4d8 + 2) psychic damage.
+If the target is Large or smaller, it is [[/5.
 Mechanics/Rules/Conditions.md#grappled|grappled]]\
     \ (escape DC 13), and it must succeed on a DC 13 Intelligence saving throw or\
     \ be [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]] until this grapple\
     \ ends."
   "name": "Tentacles"
-- "desc": "The mindwitness shoots one magical eye ray at random (roll a dice: d6|avg|noform\
+- "desc": "The mindwitness shoots one magical eye ray at random (roll a d6, and reroll\
-    \ (d6), and reroll if the ray has already been used this turn), choosing one\
+    \ if the ray has already been used this turn), choosing one target it can see\
-    \ target it can see within 120 feet of it:\n\n- 1 Aversion Ray.
-The targeted\
+    \ within 120 feet of it:\n\n- 1 Aversion Ray.
+The targeted creature must make\
-    \ creature must make a DC 13 Charisma saving throw.
-On a failed save, the target\
+    \ a DC 13 Charisma saving throw.
+On a failed save, the target has disadvantage\
-    \ has disadvantage on attack rolls for 1 minute.
-The target can repeat the saving\
+    \ on attack rolls for 1 minute.
+The target can repeat the saving throw at the\
-    \ throw at the end of each of its turns, ending the effect on itself on a success.\
+    \ end of each of its turns, ending the effect on itself on a success.  \n- 2\
-    \  \n- 2 Fear Ray.
-The targeted creature must succeed on a DC 13 Wisdom saving\
+    \ Fear Ray.
+The targeted creature must succeed on a DC 13 Wisdom saving throw\
-    \ throw or be [[/5.
+    \ or be [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]] for 1 minute.\
     \ The target can repeat the saving throw at the end of each of its turns, ending\
     \ the effect on itself on a success.  \n- 3 Psychic Ray.
 The target must succeed\
-    \ on a DC 13 Intelligence saving throw or take dice:6d8|text(27) (6d8) psychic\
+    \ on a DC 13 Intelligence saving throw or take 27 (6d8) psychic damage.  \n- 4\
-    \ damage.  \n- 4 Slowing Ray.
-The targeted creature must make a DC 13 Dexterity\
+    \ Slowing Ray.
+The targeted creature must make a DC 13 Dexterity saving throw.\
-    \ saving throw.
-On a failed save, the target's speed is halved for 1 minute.
-In\
+    \ On a failed save, the target's speed is halved for 1 minute.
+In addition, the\
-    \ addition, the creature can't take reactions, and it can take either an action\
+    \ creature can't take reactions, and it can take either an action or a bonus action\
-    \ or a bonus action on its turn but not both.
-The creature can repeat the saving\
+    \ on its turn but not both.
+The creature can repeat the saving throw at the end\
-    \ throw at the end of each of its turns, ending the effect on itself on a success.\
+    \ of each of its turns, ending the effect on itself on a success.  \n- 5 Stunning\
-    \  \n- 5 Stunning Ray.
-The targeted creature must succeed on a DC 13 Constitution\
+    \ Ray.
+The targeted creature must succeed on a DC 13 Constitution saving throw\
-    \ saving throw or be [[/5.
-Mechanics/Rules/Conditions.md#stunned|stunned]] for 1\
+    \ or be [[/5.
+Mechanics/Rules/Conditions.md#stunned|stunned]] for 1 minute.
+The target\
-    \ minute.
-The target can repeat the saving throw at the end of each of its turns,\
+    \ can repeat the saving throw at the end of each of its turns, ending the effect\
-    \ ending the effect on itself on a success.  \n- 6 Telekinetic Ray.
-If the\
+    \ on itself on a success.  \n- 6 Telekinetic Ray.
+If the target is a creature,\
-    \ target is a creature, it must make a DC 13 Strength saving throw.
-On a failed\
+    \ it must make a DC 13 Strength saving throw.
+On a failed save, the mindwitness\
-    \ save, the mindwitness moves it up to 30 feet in any direction, and it is [[/5.
+    \ moves it up to 30 feet in any direction, and it is [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]]\
     \ by the ray's telekinetic grip until the start of the mindwitness's next turn\
     \ or until the mindwitness is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\
     \  \n\n    If the target is an object weighing 300 pounds or less that isn't being\